By Maureen Rutecki, CPA/ABV/CFF, ASA, MBA

 This approach values a company based on pricing multiples (e.g., revenue and EBITDA) observed for comparable public companies, or in transactions in the company’s industry.
 Similarly, within the Market Approach resides two methods that can help you arrive at the indicated value of the company:

 Guideline Transaction Method – This method is used to value a company based on pricing multiples derived from the sale of companies in industries similar to that of the business being valued.

 Guideline Public Company Method – This method values a company based on pricing multiples derived from publicly traded companies in industries similar to that of the business being valued.

 Creating value does not happen overnight.
 It is important that owners develop and execute a strategic plan that enhances the factors that will favorably impact value.
 By starting early and working with an experienced valuation analyst, an owner will be better prepared to tackle any hurdles that arise during the exit planning and sale process.

 Do you have questions about strategies to maximize your business’ value?
 Please contact us today!

-About Maureen Rutecki, CPA/ABV/CFF, ASA, MBA: Maureen is a Director in StoneBridge Business Partners, an affiliated consulting firm, and a member of EFPR Group’s Business Valuation, Forensic and Litigation Services Group, where she has worked since 1998.
+About Maureen Rutecki, CPA/ABV/CFF, ASA, MBA: Maureen is a Partner in StoneBridge Business Partners, an affiliated consulting firm, and a member of EFPR Group’s Business Valuation, Forensic and Litigation Services Group, where she has worked since 1998.
 She specializes in valuation, litigation and consulting services.
 Her valuation experience encompasses a broad range of companies, complex business arrangements and intangible assets for purposes such as taxation, corporate planning, transactions and financial reporting.
 Maureen’s litigation experience includes disputes related to diminution in value, shareholder oppression, lost profits and marital dissolution matters.